Week 14 Fantasy football rankings, top sleepers, start-sit lineup advice from proven model

 SportsLine's model reveals its Week 14 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Just when you thought byes were a thing of the past this NFL season, your Week 14 Fantasy football lineups have to account for four teams being off.
 That includes Fantasy star quarterbacks like Drake Maye and Jaxson Dart being on a bye, which causes a shuffle in the Week 14 Fantasy football QB rankings.
-Thus, players like Sam Darnold, Jordan Love, Bo Nix and Trevor Lawrence, who are often a part of Fantasy football start-sit decisions, may appear a bit more promising for this week.
+Thus, players like Sam Darnold, Jordan Love, Bo Nix and Trevor Lawrence, who are often a part of Fantasy football start-sit decisions, may appear a bit more promising for this week, especially with the uncertain statuses of Jayden Daniels (elbow) and Justin Herbert (hand).

 Meanwhile, the likes of Tyrod Taylor, Jacoby Brissett and even rookie Tyler Shough all ranked among the top 12 in QB Fantasy points last week.
 Are any of them worth considering starting with some leagues beginning their 2025 Fantasy football playoffs this week?
 You could use your gut in deciding who to start, or you can consult with Week 14 Fantasy football projections from a highly reliable source.
 Before making your Week 14 Fantasy football picks, be sure to check out the Week 14 Fantasy football rankings from the proven computer model at SportsLine.